yjkedwards/circRNAFlow/quick_start_2/README.md

 └── staruab.sif

 ```

-3. Create symlinks to the DSL2 code:
+5. Create symlinks to the DSL2 code:
 ```
 ln -vs ../modules
 ln -vs ../circRNAFlow.DSL2.nf
 ```
-4. Create an SBATCH file (say "sbatch_me.sh") which will run the pipeline.
+6. Create an SBATCH file (say "sbatch_me.sh") which will run the pipeline.
 The example below is available to be edited and customized:
 ```
+IS AN EXAMPLE SBATCH FILE NEEDED???
 ```
 **NOTE**: within the file you create, *be sure* to customize the directories/paths in the file so that they exist on your system and so that they point to this clone of the repo.

-5. Customize run_pipe_demo.sh and config file as necessary.
+7. Customize run_pipe_demo.sh and config file as necessary.

 Set the PROFILES variable to be "singularity,slurm".
 The paths for inputs should properly resolve to data on disk if steps 1 and 2 above were carried out.
 Otherwise, if the data above were downloaded, but in different areas, update the paths as necessary.